houzhenggang/Smarthome-Addons-Wemos-Homie/README.md

 # SmartHome-Addons-WeMos-Homie
-**Addons for SmartHome Controllers** based on WeMos D1 mini (or similar ESP8266 based development boards)
+**Addons for SmartHome Controllers** based on WeMos D1 mini (or similar ESP8266 based development boards or devices with ESP8266)

 with this code and some hardware (cheap development boards and shields), you are able to create *connectedobjects* for any mqtt based SmartHome Controller.
 These __connectedobjects__ are small IoT bricks offering additional actuators or sensor funcionality to your SmartHome Controller.